hablapps/sparkOptics/README.md

 df.select(Lens("field.subfield")(df.schema).set(lit(13)):_*)
 ```

-Want to try it right now, click on the binder icon to lunch a interactive note book.
+Want to try it right now, click on the binder icon to lunch a interactive notebook.

 ### Installing